cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 a wide range of applications ranging from electric voting schemes to authentication mechanisms.

-Recently, interest in blind signatures has grown to address operational shortcomings from applications that use Verifiable Oblivious Pseudorandom Functions (VOPRFs) {{?I-D.irtf-cfrg-voprfs}}, such as Privacy Pass {{?I-D.ietf-privacypass-protocol}}.
+Recently, interest in blind signatures has grown to address operational shortcomings from applications that use Verifiable Oblivious Pseudorandom Functions (VOPRFs) {{?VOPRF=I-D.irtf-cfrg-voprf}}, such as Privacy Pass {{?PRIVACY-PASS=I-D.ietf-privacypass-protocol}}.
 Specifically, VOPRFs are not necessarily publicly verifiable, meaning that a verifier needs access to the VOPRF private key to verify that the output of a VOPRF protocol is valid for a given input.
 This limitation complicates deployments where it is not desirable to distribute private keys to entities performing verification.